bmampaey/SOLARNET-python-client/README.md

 # Get a specific dataset
 aia_lev1 = datasets["aia_lev1"]

-# Filter the record in that dataset for February 2012 the 20th with a wavelength of 171A
+# Filter the record in that dataset for June 2012 the 6th with a wavelength of 171A
-filtered_aia_lev1 = aia_lev1.filter("DATE-OBS", "2012 Feb 20", WAVELNTH = 171)
+filtered_aia_lev1 = aia_lev1.filter("DATE-OBS", "2012 June 6", WAVELNTH = 171)

 # Display the date of observation and the wavelength in that filtered dataset
 for record in filtered_aia_lev1: